Tag: united states

 Blown Away in Chicago, IL – Things to Do & Travel Guide

 Chicago, Windy City, Chi-Town.
 Undoubtedly Chicago is one of the most landmark cities in America.
 Known for sports and hot dogs, you can’t possibly take a modern architecture class without learning about Chicago and its impact on architecture: the skyscraper.
 If you’ve taken an art class, you’ve probably also heard of the Art Institute of Chicago, which has notable artworks.
 That is basically all I knew about Chi-Town when I set off for my social distancing trip.
-I did a lot of research on things to do and areas to visit, but there was no real expectation when I … Continue reading
+I did a lot of research on things to do and areas to visit, but there was no real expectation when I went. … Continue reading

 Tags: chicago, illinois, united states